Bryant PTSA Financial Summary – 2017 to 2022

 - Staff Wages: Breakdown of annual spending on staff wages (The top spending category in PTSA budgets).

 For more details, individual annual budgets can be found at the Monthly PTSA Meetings Page.

 Please email PTSA treasurers for questions and feedback.

-For the last 5 years, 60-70% of our income has come from our Annual Campaign, 5% from the Bryant Blast, 10 – 12 % from our Silent Auction, and we rely heavily on our fundraising carryover efforts from previous years (15 – 20%).
+For the last 4 of the last 5 years, 60-70% of our income is from Annual Campaign, 5% from Blast, 10 – 12 % from Silent Auction, and a heavy carry over from previous years (15 – 20%).

-- Reading and match specialists and tutors
+- Reading and math specialists and tutors

 About 30% of total staff wages now goes to Math / Reading Specialists.
 Over the last five years, we have steadily increased our support for Math / Reading Specialists who provide intervention and extension services.